But horse chestnut trees are actually amazing for kids to observe all year round.

 Do have fun observing all the clever stuff the horse chestnut tree gets up to across the year.

-And for more simple ideas for exploring nature with kids check out my other nature notes.
+And for more lovely ideas for exploring nature with children check out these: